Welcome to the Moray Branch of Cats Protection!

 In these challenging times with the developing situation with coronavirus (COVID-19), Cats Protection is taking extra precautions to keep our cats, volunteers, employees and the public safe and continue to provide high levels of care for the cats in our centres and branches as well as helpful welfare advice to cat owners.

-From the 17th July our branch will be operating a Hands-Free Admissions and Homing Service.
-(We have limited pen space, and a small waiting list already!)
+Our branch is operating a Hands-Free Admissions and Homing Service.
+(We have limited pen space, and often a small waiting list)

 If you need to rehome your cat please phone 07837 342646 or email firstname.lastname@example.org